-Other low silicate ethylene glycol base coolants for heavy-duty engines may be used if they meet one of the following specifications:
+Other low silicate ethylene glycol base coolants for heavy-duty engines may also be used if they meet one of the following specifications:

-- ASTM D5345 (prediluted coolant) - ASTM D4985 (coolant concentrate) in a 40 to 60% mixture of concentrate with quality water protection at lower temperatures is required, consult your John Deere dealer for recommendations.
+- ASTM D4985 ethylene glycol base prediluted (50%) coolant - ASTM D4985 ethylene glycol base coolant concentrate in a 40% to 60% mixture of concentrate with quality water

-Coolants meeting these specifications require use of supplemental coolant additives, formulated for heavy-duty diesel engines, for protection against corrosion and cylinder liner erosion and pitting.
+Coolants meeting ASTM D4985 require an initial charge of supplemental coolant additives, formulated for protection of heavy duty diesel engines against corrosion and cylinder liner erosion and pitting.
+They also require periodic replenishment of additives during the drain interval.